eduardoprhdez/backend-challenge-typescript-eduardo/README.md

 #### Overview of Possible Solutions

+> ⚠️ **Post-Submission Enhancement**: After submitting the original challenge solution, I added database triggers to eliminate race conditions completely.
+This enhancement addresses the limitation mentioned in the original solution where concurrent requests could create conflicting bookings between the conflict check and the actual insert/update operation.
+The triggers ensure atomic conflict detection at the database level, providing guaranteed data integrity under high concurrency scenarios.

 **1. Process in Application Code**
 - ✅ Simple to implement, no schema changes
 - ❌ Poor performance (O(n) for each booking check)